 - MovieMaker - My film wont go through the MovieMaker?

-Some old film, split 16mm or Super8 came at a little wider than 8mm or expanded at some sections due to age and for that reason the unit will have a hard time pulling the film from its sprocket holes.
-A work around this issue would be to get a small piece of paper 1x1.5 inch, fold it four times and wedge it between edge of the flip door and the track in the location shown in the pictures file below to keep the door from closing all the way.
+Some old films, split 16mm or Super8 came at a little wider than 8mm or expanded at some sections due to age and for that reason, the unit will have a hard time pulling the film from its sprocket holes.
+A workaround for this issue would be to get a small piece of paper 1x1.5 inch, fold it four times, and wedge it between the edge of the flip door and the track in the location shown in the pictures file below to keep the door from closing all the way.

-In additon, you can check the two videos below from Ron:
+In addition, you can check the two videos below from Ron:

 - How Do I adjust Image or video date?

 The Wolverine units don't have a clock and the date is an arbitrary date.
 You change the date when you import the images/videos to the computer.